BSChuang/ML-WEBH/index.md

 [image]

+This visualization allows us to get an inuitive understanding of the topics associated with each label.
+For instance, it appears that true tweets tend to focus on topics related to disease prevention and "evidence", while false tweets tend to contain comparisons to the common flu, and may contain referenes to political leaders.

 After the earlier dimensionality reduction step, we also wanted to apply unsupervised clustering techniques to our data.
 We first attempted to employ K-Means clustering.
 In order to determine the proper number of clusters, we attempted to apply the elbow method of optimization.
 A plot comparing Within-Cluster-Sum-Of-Squares (WCSS) to the number of clusters is shown below.

 [image]

 As can be seen, the decrease is fairly linear with respect to increasing cluster number.
 This may indicate that K-Means is not the best approach for this dataset.
 Likely, this stems from the shape of the data, which appears to have one core circular region, and two oblong outer regions.
 Since K-Means is best suited to circularly clustered data, it likely cannot properly cluster the two oblong regions.
 Nonetheless, we were curious about further exploring the K-Means results.
-We performed K-Means with both 2 and 30 clusters.
-We explored these results through similar visualizations from the exploration of ground truth values.
+We performed K-Means with both 2 and 6 clusters.
+We explored these results through similar visualizations from the exploration of the ground truth values.

-The two-dimensional PCA plots for both 2-cluster and 30-cluster assignments can be seen below.
+The two-dimensional PCA plots for both 2-cluster and 6-cluster assignments can be seen below.

 [image]